KevinFocke/SudokuSolver/roadmap.md

-Ver 1:
+Ver 1 - The basics:

 x Create a program that solves simple sudokus inefficiently.

-x Refactor code into multiple subroutines
+No premature optimization!

 x Can read in space-delimited text files.

-x Sudoku struct including 2D Matrix representation.
+x Sudoku struct includes 2D Matrix representation.

-x Exit in case of error instead of return 1.

-x Initialize a box structure (eg 3 x 3 box in a 9 x 9 matrix)

-x Refactor readMatrix into own function

-x Double check for pointer bug in box structure.

-x Can solve simple sudoku

-x BUG: Does not find 9's

-Ver 2:
+Ver 2 - Solid foundations & backtracking:

 x Make extendible with different algorithms.

+x Refactor functions to make struct sudoku the primary data representation.

 x Implement backtracking algorithm

-x BUG: The backtracking algo only looks at the first box.

-x BUG: Solve prints multiple times (because backtrack recursively calls it)

-x BUG: The sudTemp does not replace the sud downstream. // Solved by making a deepCopy

-x Cleanup checkBox, unused vars matrixRow + matrixCol

-x Rename dataCount var to size

-x Rename filename to inputFilename
+- Refactor initSudoku (size & dataDimension).

+- Refactor struct sudoku (totalUnsolved is redundant because of numbersFoundTotal)

+- Refactor initBoxMatrix (current implementation assumes a square box, should allow rectangles in preparation of snake sudoku)

+- Refactor initBoxList (current implementation assumes a sq)

+- Refactor printMatrix to use sudoku struct

+- Refactor dataDimension; encapsulate within the sudoku.

+- Refactor boxHorizontalBound & boxVerticalBound (encapsulate within box)

 - Allow queuing sudokus (uses Record-Jar Format, "%% \n" for every new sudoku in the .txt file).
+Principle: "Be generous in what you accept, rigorous in what you emit."

 Under the seperator, one mandatory keyword called *sudoku* is expected.
 It represents the sudoku per row with each number space-delimited.
 Each row is on a new line.
 Use 0 for empty field, otherwise fill in the value.
-To improve readability, it's recommended to start the first row on a new line after the *sudoku* keyword.
+To improve readability, the first row starts on a new line after the *sudoku* keyword.

 eg.